-"Funds from Operations" or FFO is defined as net earnings in accordance with IFRS, excluding: (i) acquisition costs, (ii) gain on bargain purchase and option costs, (iii) net change in fair value of investment properties, (iv) net change in fair value of financial instruments at fair value through profit and loss, (v) changes in fair value of Exchangeable securities and Private placement promissory note, (vi) distribution on Exchangeable securities and Private placement promissory note (vii) adjustment for property taxes accounted for under IFRIC 21 (if any), (viii) loss on exercise of lease option, (ix) adjustment for foreign exchange gains or losses on monetary items not forming part of an investment in a foreign operation, (x) gain on disposal of an interest in a subsidiary and the noncash portion of earnings from investments accounted for using the equity method, (xi) finance income earned from loans to joint-ventures, (xii) loss on refinancing of debts and other non-recurring finance costs, (xiii) deferred taxes and (xiv) gains or losses from non-recurring items, (xv) additional non-recurring income (loss) from JVs, and (xvi) minority interests.
-It has also been adjusted to exclude the distributions declared on Exchangeable securities and on Private placement promissory note.
-These distributions are recognized in profit and loss consistent with the classification of the Exchangeable securities as a liability.
-However, they are not to be considered when determining distributions for the Unitholders as indeed they are subordinated to the distributions to the Unitholders.
-The REIT's method of calculating FFO and AFFO may differ from other issuers' methods and accordingly may not be comparable to measures used by them.
+"Funds from Operations" or FFO is defined as net earnings in accordance with IFRS, subject to certain adjustments including adjustments for: (i) acquisition costs, (ii) gain on bargain purchase and option costs, (iii) net change in fair value of investment properties, (iv) net change in fair value of certain financial instruments at fair value through profit and loss, (v) changes in fair value of Exchangeable Securities and Private Placement Promissory Note, (vi) distribution on Exchangeable Securities and Promissory Notes (vii) adjustment for property taxes accounted for under IFRIC 21 (if any), (viii) loss on exercise of lease option, (ix) adjustment for foreign exchange gains or losses on monetary items not forming part of an investment in a foreign operation, (x) gain on disposal of an interest in a subsidiary and the non-cash portion of earnings from investments accounted for using the equity method, (xi) finance income earned from loans to joint-ventures, (xii) loss on refinancing of debts and other non-recurring finance costs, (xiii) deferred taxes and (xiv) gains or losses from non-recurring items, (xv) additional non-recurring income (loss) from JVs, (xvi) minority interest.
+It has also been adjusted to exclude the distributions declared on Exchangeable Securities and finance costs associated with Promissory Notes.
+These distributions are recognized in profit and loss consistent with the classification of the Exchangeable Securities as a liability.